Games-by-Mason/ZCS/README.md

 Transform children are immediately synchronized by these helpers, but you can defer synchronization until a later point by bypassing the helpers and then later calling `transform.sync(es)`.

-The ordered variants also expose an `order` field of type `f32`.
-This field is unused internally, but may be set by users to store sort order, e.g. to break depth ties when using painter's algorithm.
+If you call `Transform` yourself, you can also set types for the `order` and `layer` fields.
+These values are ignored internally, but may be used by user code to change the sort order.
+Typically in a 2D game the sort is decided by layer, depth, and then order.
 This is often preferable over breaking ties by offsetting layers along the Z axis as it prevents visual issues where intersecting objects can have some but not all layers occluded.
+By default these types are set to `u0` as to not take up space if unused.

 Transform depends on [geom](https://github.com/games-by-Mason/geom) for math.